-If you're a customer on Time-of-Use pricing, your bill may also be higher depending on what time of day you run high-powered appliances.
+If you're a customer on Time-of-Use or Ultra-Low Overnight pricing, your bill may also be higher depending on what time of day you run high-powered appliances.

 There are a number of programs available to help you manage your electricity costs.
 To learn more about these programs and see if you qualify, visit our financial assistance page.

 You can change your price plan online using our self-serve portal.
 Eligible customers on the Regulated Price Plan (RPP) can choose between Time-of-Use (TOU), Ultra-Low Overnight (ULO) and Tiered price plans.

 To learn more and see if you're eligible to change your price plan, visit our Customer Choice page.

 You can expect to receive your final bill approximately two weeks after your account closing date.
 Your final bill will include charges up to and including your account closing date.

 We can provide a utility reference letter on your behalf and send it directly to your new utility company.